 Ricoh’s technology development process for core businesses is broken down into three stages—research and technology development, product development, and sales and support.
 We emphasize system solutions development and customized development to fuel more robust responses, from the development of key technologies based on technology strategy through efficient product development without relying on prototypes, and then to customer needs.

-We are drawing on open innovation with universities, research institutions, and enterprises to accelerate efforts to help resolve social issues, streamlining the development of advanced technologies.
+We are drawing on open innovation with universities, research institutions, and enterprises to accelerate efforts to help resolve social issues and streamline the development of advanced technologies.

 We are applying our inkjet, machine vision, image processing, and other technologies in diverse initiatives.
-They include the Japanese government-supported Funding Program for World-Leading Innovative R&D on Science and Technology and joint R&D with universities and independent administrative corporations.
-We are reinforcing relationships with venture enterprises to accelerate the creation of new businesses.
+They include the Japanese government supported Funding Program for World-Leading Innovative R&D on Science and Technology and joint R&D with universities and independent administrative corporations.
+We are reinforcing relationships with start-up enterprises to accelerate the creation of new businesses.

 Open innovation case study

-In March 2016, we established a fund to foster tech ventures that drive progress in next-generation industries.
+In March 2016, we set up a fund to support the establishment of technology ventures that will develop advanced industries.

 The Ricoh Group consistently earmarks 5% to 6% of consolidated sales for R&D to ensure a steady stream of innovation.
-In the fiscal year ended March 31, 2017, R&D expenses reached ¥114.3 billion, or about 5.6% of sales.
-Of this amount, 10.7%, or ¥12.3 billion, went into basic research.
+In the year ended March 31, 2018, R&D expenses reached ¥111.0 billion, or about 5.4% of sales.
+Of this amount, 9.9%, or ¥10.9 billion, went into basic research.

-We have deployed strategies to expand our domains, reinforcing core businesses, globalizing by cultivating operations in emerging nations, and launching new businesses.
-We accordingly continue to secure patents in Japan and abroad.
-As a result, the number of registered patents overseas has exceeded the number in Japan since the fiscal year ended March 31, 2015.
+We have undertaken strategies to expand our domains, reinforcing core businesses, globalizing by cultivating operations in emerging nations, and launching new businesses.
+We have accordingly continued to secure highly effective patents in Japan and overseas.
+As of March 31, 2018, the number of registered patents overseas exceeded the number in Japan in the year ended March 31, 2015.
 We are conducting a review of maintained patent rights by assessing future market and business conditions and determining whether to abandon any unnecessary patent rights.